SatoshiNakamotoRoot/SatoshiNakamotoRoot/README.md

 Artificial Intelligence, specifically how AI can be used to prevent fraud on the Blockchain by creating digital fingerprints by way of pattern recognition

-How AI can be used bring the World Wide Web closer to its original vision.
+How AI can be used to bring the World Wide Web closer to its original vision.
 (Not just a vessel for advertising and porn) ...

 - 💬 Ask me about ...